WHAT IS SHOCKWAVE THERAPY?

 What is the success rate of this treatment?

-A successful treatment is considered as a patient having at least 75% reduction in pain within 3 months.
-Worldwide,
+A successful treatment is considered to be a patient experiencing at least 75 per cent reduction in pain within three months.
+Worldwide, success rates are around 80 to 90 per cent.

 What if it doesn’t work for me?

-months.
-If after this time there has not been any marked improvement, you should see your doctor for further
+Although the short-term effects are exceptional, the long-term benefits of this treatment may take up to three to four months.
+If after this time there has not been any marked improvement, you should see your doctor for further treatment options.